abidlabs/shuffled_stats/README.rst

 Examples (without noise)
 -------------------------------
 Let's start with some simple examples.
-Let's construct some 2-dimensional input data, and corresponding labels.
+We construct some random 2-dimensional input data, and the corresponding labels.
+We then apply shuffled regression using the :code:`shuffled_stats.linregress` function.

 .. code-block:: python